Computing the multilinear factors of lacunary polynomials without heights: Factoring lacunary polynomials

 \section{Factoring lacunary polynomials}

 We now turn to the main applications of our Gap Theorems of \Section{gap}.
-We expose how to compute linear and multilinear factors of lacunary polynomials over number fields.
+We detail how to compute linear and multilinear factors of lacunary polynomials over number fields.
 We first focus on bivariate polynomials.
 In \Section{nvar}, we explain that our algorithms can be easily extended to multivariate polynomials.
 We discuss the case of other fields of characteristic zero in \Section{otherFields}.

 The input polynomials in our algorithms are given in lacunary representation.
 A monomial is represented by its coefficient and its vector of exponents written in binary.
 For the representation of elements of a number field, we refer to the discussion opening \Section{pit}.
 The size of the lacunary representation is the sum of the sizes of the representations of the nonzero monomials.
-In particular, note that it is polynomial in the logarithm of the degree.
+In particular, note that the size is polynomial in the logarithm of the degree when the number of terms and the coefficient heights are fixed.

 As we shall see, finding binomial factors is a special case in our algorithms.
 To simplify the next proofs, we first prove a lemma on the computation of these factors.

 \begin{lemma} Let $\KK$ be an algebraic number field and